 Data management is the most crucial aspect of maintaining a good CRM solution.
 As the No. 1 CRM now, Salesforce has the same requirement when it comes to managing data.
 For this purpose, Salesforce offers a lot of tools for managing, storing, and analyzing the data for proper business administration.
-You can use the Salesforce data management tools to find out in-depth information about customers, deliver a better user experience, and increase the effectiveness of Salesforce administration.
+You can use the Salesforce data management tools, which can be learned from the Salesforce certification, to find out in-depth information about customers, deliver a better user experience, and increase the effectiveness of Salesforce administration.

 Data management on Salesforce itself is a data-driven approach that involves properly structuring and analyzing data about customers, prospects, employees, and stakeholders.
 The end goal is for the sales and marketing teams to use this data to ensure better customer relations.
 The data should be as accurate and updated as possible.